 Cleo and I were born in the same year.
 Cleo was born in Australia in 1972, her mother the now iconic Ita Buttrose and her father the late Kerry Packer.
-I was born in New Zealand, the love child of an unmarried 19-year-old and an unemployed actor.
+I was born in New Zealand, the love child of two teenagers.
 Suffice to say it didn’t last and I was raised by a single mother.

-I grew up in hippie communities in rural Western Australia where the women tended to organic vegetables, baked everything from scratch and helped each other raise children.
-The men, in contrast, seemed to pass their days smoking marijuana, talking ad nauseam about changing the world and reveling in ‘free love’ by sleeping with each others partners.
+I grew up in hippy communities in Western Australia where the women grew organic vegetables, baked and sewed everything from scratch, and helped each other raise their children.
+The men, in contrast, seemed to pass their days smoking marijuana and living the ‘free love’ philosophy with abandon.

-People often think hippie communities were all about peace, love and lentils.
+People tend to imagine hippy communities were all about peace, love and lentils.
 And to be fair there were some wonderful people – my mother and her close friends all had considerable grace and integrity.
-But in my observation, these communities were littered with seedy characters, domestic violence and people going nowhere.
+But in my observation, these communities were littered with lost souls on a road to nowhere.
 I wanted out.

 My mother was a ‘radical feminist’ and a powerhouse.
-She is intelligent and well-read, with a fiery temper and a heart of gold.
-She has always encouraged me to chase my dreams.
+She was intelligent and well-read, with a fiery temper and a heart of gold.
+She encouraged me to chase my dreams.

 I’ll never forget the day one of the hippies asked me what I wanted to do when I grew up.
 I was about 10 at the time.
 “I’m going to work in public relations, live in the city and drive a fast red car,” I snarled at him.
 He almost choked on his hash cookie.
 Well, I actually drive a blue car now but it was pretty close.